 To sum up, an efficient NPB should provide all these feature, as well as true link layer visibility and microburst buffering, all while maintaining high availability and resiliency.

-Our XX-Series Network Packet Brokers offer all the above functionalities and also includes XX Manager - a web-based interface that allows users to configure and monitor the behavior of their device.
+In addition to the functionalities mentioned above, our X2-Series Network Packet Brokers also offer the following extensive set of features, such as such as packet slicing, GTP IP filtering, ERSPAN tunneling & de-tunneling, GTP correlation, packet deduplication and timestamping.
+It also includes X2-Manager - a web-based interface that allows users to configure and monitor the behavior of their device.